-On our way to Cardiff at the start of the year we stopped off at a National Trust property – Dyrham Park – to break our journey up.
+We stopped off at a National Trust property on our way to Cardiff that we hadn’t been to before – Dyrham Park – to break our journey up.
 It’s only now, a month later, that I realise I didn’t write about it, maybe only mentioning it in passing but it’s such a beautiful property that I really needed to dedicate a post to it.

 I knew nothing about Dyrham Park before we arrived in the incredibly muddy car park.
 There was a bus down to the main house but we decided, after a couple of hours in the car, that we would stretch our legs and walk.